aliyaus/react-nodejs-jwt/server/README.md

 2) in the `server` directory run `npm install`
 3) run `npm start`

-# Steps to create this project
+# Steps to recreate this project
 1) create a project directory
 2) run `npm init` to create a package.json
 3) install the following dependencies using npm install